MacDisk is an utility for reading, writing and formatting Apple Macintosh

-MacDisk is a 32-bit application and runs under all recent versions of Windows (Vista and 7 included, even 64 bits).
-Under XP and higher, to manage USB and FireWire (IEEE 1394) drives, you should preferably use the current release (7.5).
-See the page on the service lsdiorw about installation problems.
+MacDisk is a 32-bit application and runs under all recent versions of Windows (Vista and 7/8/10 included, even 64 bits).

 Macintosh CD-ROMs are managed as read-only volumes.
 If you want to create

-Macintosh CD-ROMs od DVD-ROMs on your PC, please visit our page on
+Macintosh CD-ROMs or DVD-ROMs on your PC, please check

 All kinds of Zip cartridges are supported (be it on SCSI bus, on USB bus, on IDE/ATAPI bus or on the parallel port).

-Under Windows 2000/XP/Vista, we don't use the Aspi layer any more, but a service launched under the local system.
+Under Windows 2000 and higher, we don't use the Aspi layer any more, but a service launched under the local system.
 See the MacDisk data sheet and the Lsdiorw page.

-MacDisk manage HFS volumes (classical magnetic Macintosh media), the new HFS+
+MacDisk manage the old HFS volumes (classical magnetic Macintosh media)and the recent HFS+

 MacDisk is aimed at all users needing to exchange data files between the